-Homemade marinara sauce is a cinch to make and it’ll save you money, too.
+This fresh, flavorful homemade marinara sauce recipe is a cinch to make with just three ingredients: tomato paste, olive oil, and water, plus a handful of Italian herbs.
 Of course, the best reason to make your own marinara is that it tastes so much better than store-bought!

 Overhead view of homemade marinara sauce in pot with parsley leaves scattered on top

-The seasonings in this sauce are the perfect complement to the tomato, and like all marinara sauces, this recipe is ideal for pairing with pizzas, pastas, and sandwiches.
-It packs in all the flavor you want in a classic marinara, without adding so much flavor that it detracts from the dishes you add it to.
-Basically, it’s the perfect supporting player for so many recipes!
-It also freezes beautifully so you can keep it on hand for whenever you need it.
+• Versatile.
+This homemade marinara sauce is ideal for pairing with spaghetti and meatballs, pizzas, and vegan chicken parm sandwiches.
+It packs in all the flavor you want in a classic marinara and goes well with so many recipes.
+It also freezes beautifully, so you can keep it on hand for whenever you need it.

 Overhead view of homemade marinara ingredients